NaPiZip/Online-course-notes/Designing_RESTful_APIs/README.md

   - Application provides a signed token to the client
   - Client stores that token and sends it along with every request
   - Server verifies token and responds with data

+**Rate limiting**<br>
+Rate limiting is used to control the amount of incoming and outgoing traffic to or from a network.
+For example, let’s say you are using a particular service’s API that is configured to allow 100 requests/minute.
+If the number of requests you make exceeds that limit, then an error will be triggered.
+The reasoning behind implementing rate limits is to allow for a better flow of data and to increase security by mitigating attacks such as DDoS.

+Rate limiting also comes in useful if a particular user on the network makes a mistake in their request, thus asking the server to retrieve tons of information that may overload the network for everyone.
+With rate limiting in place however, these types of errors or attacks are much more manageable.
+A link to the article can be found here [link](https://www.keycdn.com/support/rate-limiting).
+A [tutorial](http://flask.pocoo.org/snippets/70/) is also available.